 Revenues.
-For the years ended December 31, 2021, 67% of revenue was generated from the company's largest customer, which is from the telecommunications industry.
-In 2020, 52%, 15%, and 14% of revenue were generated from the Company's three largest customers, which were all customers from the telecommunications industry.
-In 2021 and 2020, sales to telecommunications customers accounted for 89% and 96% of total revenue, respectively.
-In 2021 and 2020, sales to international customers accounted for 89% and 17% of total revenue, respectively.
+For the year ended December 31, 2022, 66% and 23%, respectively, of our revenue was generated from the Company's two largest customers, one being a Tier-1 telecommunications customer in the U.S. and one being a telecommunications customer outside the U.S. In 2021, 67% of revenue was generated from the Company's largest customer, a Tier-1 telecommunications customer in the U.S. In 2022 and 2021, sales to telecommunications customers accounted for 96% and 89% of total revenue, respectively.
+In 2022 and 2021, sales to international customers accounted for 25% and 8% of total revenue, respectively.

 Accounts receivable.
-At December 31, 2021, the Company's two largest receivable accounts represented 74% and 15% of the Company's total accounts receivable.
-At December 31, 2020, 87% of the Company's accounts receivable was from one of the Company's major customer.
-There was no other customer that accounted for more than 10% of the Company's accounts receivable as of the years ended December 31, 2021 and 2020.
+At December 31, 2022, the Company's largest receivable account represented 90% of the Company's total accounts receivable.
+At December 31, 2021, 74% and 15% of the Company's accounts receivable was from the Company's two largest receivable accounts.
+There was no other customer that accounted for more than 10% of the Company's accounts receivable as of the years ended December 31, 2022 and 2021.

 Accounts payable.
-On December 31, 2021, the three largest accounts payable accounts to the Company's vendors represented 16%, 9%, and 9%, respectively.
-On December 31, 2020, the three largest accounts payable accounts to the Company's largest vendors represented 10%, 9%, and 8%, respectively.
+On December 31, 2022, the three largest accounts payable accounts to the Company's vendors represented 51%, 3%, and 3%, respectively.
+On December 31, 2021, the three largest accounts payable accounts to the Company's largest vendors represented 16%, 9%, and 9%, respectively.